-Mailbird us built upon the Microsoft .NET Framework so we depend upon Microsoft to support the version of Windows as well.
-This means that we will at least support the versions of Windows that Microsoft itself still has extended support for.
-Each version of Windows have a product lifecycle after which Microsoft will no longer offer support
+Mailbird is built on the Microsoft .NET Framework, so we depend upon Microsoft to support each version of Windows as well.
+This means that we will support any versions of Windows which Microsoft itself is still providing support for.
+Each version of Windows has a product lifecycle, beyond which Microsoft will no longer offer support